Malaysia, UK firm release satellite data on missing MH370 flight

 Malaysia, China and Australia said in mid-May they had agreed to re-examine all data related to the missing plane to better determine the search area as the hunt enters a new, deep-sea phase.

-Malaysia is also leading an official international investigation under United Nations rules into the causes of the baffling incident.
+Malaysia is also leading an official international investigation under United Nations rules to probe the causes of the baffling incident.

-(Reporting by Stuart Grudgings; additional reporting by Sarah Young; Editing by Christopher Cushing)